boucadair/ipfix-tcpoptions-and-v6eh/draft-ietf-opsawg-ipfix-tcpo-v6eh.md

   bit is set in the ipv6ExtensionHeadersFull IE whenever that value is encountered in the Flow.

 : Several extension header chains may be observed in a Flow.
-These extension headers may be aggregated in one single ipv6ExtensionHeadersFull Information Element or be exported in separate ipv6ExtensionHeadersFull IEs, one for each extension header chain.
+These extension headers MAY be aggregated in one single ipv6ExtensionHeadersFull Information Element or be exported in separate ipv6ExtensionHeadersFull IEs, one for each extension header chain.

 : This Information Element SHOULD NOT be exported if ipv6ExtensionHeaderCount Information Element is also present.